pytorch/botorch/docs/design_philosophy.md

 botorch adheres to the following main design tenets:
 - Modularity & Simplicity
-  - Make it easy for researchers to develop and implement new ideas by following an "unframework" design philosophy & making heavy use of auto-differentiation.
+  - Make it easy for researchers to develop and implement new ideas by following an "un-framework" design philosophy & making heavy use of auto-differentiation.
   Most botorch components are `torch.nn.Module` instances, so that users familiar with PyTorch can easily implement new implement new differentiable components.
-  - Facilitate model-agnostic Bayesian optimization by maintaining lightweight APIs and first-class support for monte carlo-based acquisition functions.
+  - Facilitate model-agnostic Bayesian optimization by maintaining lightweight APIs and first-class support for Monte-Carlo-based acquisition functions.
 - Performance & Scalability
-  - Achieve high levels of performance across different platforms while using the  device-agnostic code by using highly parallelized batch operations.
+  - Achieve high levels of performance across different platforms with device-agnostic code by using highly parallelized batch operations.
-  - Extend the applicability of Bayesian Optimization to very large problems by harnessing scalable modeling frameworks such as [gpytorch](https://gpytorch.ai/).
+  - Extend the applicability of Bayesian Optimization to very large problems by harnessing scalable modeling frameworks such as [GPyTorch](https://gpytorch.ai/).

 ## Parallelism through batched computation

 Batching (as in batching data, batching computations) is a central component to all modern deep learning platforms and plays a critical role in the design of botorch.
 Examples of batch computations in botorch include:

 1. A batch of candidate points $X$ to be evaluated in parallel on the black-box function we are trying optimize.
 In botorch, we refer to this kind of batch